"Adventure begins at the gravel road"

-Melissa is a British/Canadian, born in Uganda, who has always had a passion for travel, human potential, languages, and the arts.
+Melissa is a British/Canadian/Francophile, born in Uganda, who has always had a passion for travel, human potential, languages, and the arts.

 In 1999, she took off on her first solo female trip to Asia, Africa, New Zealand, North & South America, which affectionately earned her the name, by her loved ones, Indiana Joan (after her grandmother who preceded her).

-In her 20 and 30s, after getting her degree in the U.K., she explored the great cities of Europe.
+In her 20 and 30s, she was stationed in the U.K. There she got her degree in Social Sciences, with a first class in Anthropology, after which she explored the great cities of Europe.
 She traveled for work to London, Paris, Madrid.

 Never afraid to jump in… For a cultural immersion, and to learn the languages, she lived with families in Florenze, Italy; Salamanca, Spain; Paris, France.
 She hiked through the Venezuelan Amazon, sleeping in hammocks, and exploring the Angel falls.
 She trekked the Annapurna trail in Nepal, meeting displaced Tibetan refugees.
 She hopped on multiple boat trips to Dhal lake in war torn Kashmir.
 She loved her skydive in New Zealand, seeing sloths in Costa Rica, gorilla trekking in Uganda, and organizing fundraisers in Africa.